urobosim/DemoProject/README.md

 source ~/unreal_project_ws/devel/setup.bash
 # rather put the top-level workspace in .bashrc
 ```
-If the build process wasn't successful, install the missing packages via apt, find missing repositories in the code-iai github group or as the constributers.
+If the build process wasn't successful, install the missing packages via apt, find missing repositories in the code-iai github group or ask the contributers.

-Additionally install the joint-state-publisher-gui via apt, which makes it easier to manipulate the robots environment.
+Additionally install the joint-state-publisher-gui via apt, which makes it easier to manipulate the robots environment, and is depended upon from the default launchfiles anyway.
 ```
 sudo apt install ros-melodic-joint-state-publisher-gui
 ```